scotws/265SXB-Guide/time.md

 | T6 | Tone generator | Telephone applications | (TBA) | FCLK |
 | T7 | (TBA) | Can provide interrupts  | off | FCLK |

-*T4* can count pulses on P60/TIN if not used as a baud rate generator, and provide square wave reference on P61/TOUT.
+T4 can count pulses on P60/TIN if not used as a baud rate generator, and provide square wave reference on P61/TOUT.

-*T7* can generate timer interrupts via TIFR or used for pulse width measurement (PWM).
+T7 can generate timer interrupts via TIFR or used for pulse width measurement (PWM).

 ## Time-of-Day Clock

-The time-of-day clock (TOD) is updated in one-second intervals by software
+The time-of-day clock (TOD) is updated in one-second intervals by software.
-- there is no RTC chip on the 265SXB.
+There is no RTC chip on the 265SXB.
 In low-power mode (invoked, for example, by pressing "x" in the Mensch Monitor), the date and time are not lost, but they are also _not_ updated.